 It's easy to see why comorbid anxiety disorders are possible.
 Often a person's most debilitating disorder is the focus of treatment and the type of anxiety they share, but comorbid anxiety is possible.

 Other Mental Health Disorders Comorbid With Anxiety

 Most other disorders are comorbid with anxiety as well.
 Depression and anxiety go hand in hand, and other disorders like most personality disorders, ADHD, and more are also known to be comorbid with anxiety.
-Remember, anxiety is often the result of long term, persistent stress.
-Living with any type of disorder can be very difficult, and cause a lot of stress that may lead to anxiety.
+Remember, anxiety is often the result of long-term, persistent stress.
+Living with any disorder can be very difficult, and cause a lot of stress that may lead to anxiety.

 Getting Treatment is Important – And Works